weimingtom/metamorphose_js/README.md

 * "-W009": true, // [], new Array()
 * "-W010": true, // {}, new Object()
 * "-W041": true, // Use === to compare with null
-* "-W086": true, // jshint throws a Expected a 'break' statement before case
+* "-W086": true, // Expected a 'break' statement before case